 And be sure to take a stroll around the Eau Gallie Arts District.
 The trendy neighborhood is a magnet for visitors.
-Amble through the shops and art galleries of Eau Gallie Arts District, and take in some vivid murals and live music along the way.
+Amble through the shops and art galleries of Eau Gallie Arts District, and take in some vivid murals painted by local artists and live music along the way.
 Color and culture burst forth with every step!

 Rossetter House Museum